reputage/didery.js/docs/help/generateKeyPair.rst

 Parameters
 ==========
 generateKeyPair has one optional seed parameter.
-This seed should be 32 bytes and can be either a Uint8Array or a base64 encoded string.
+This seed should be 32 bytes and can be either a Uint8Array or a string.

 Return
 ======